leesangji5/Lab/README.md

  * cp file1 file2: file2 overwritten with the contents of file1
  * cp -i file1 dir1: copy the contents of file1 to directory dir1

-mv: move files and directories or rename mv file1 file2: if file2 does not exist, then file1 is rename file2, if exist, file2 repalced the contents of file1 mv file1 file2 dir1: file1 and file2 move directory dir1
+__mv__: move files and directories or rename
+ * mv file1 file2: if file2 does not exist, then file1 is rename file2, if exist, file2 repalced the contents of file1
+ * mv file1 file2 dir1: file1 and file2 move directory dir1
-mv dir1 dir2" dor1 dpes mpt exost. then renamed dir2, if exist dir1 is moved directory dir2
+ * mv dir1 dir2" dor1 dpes mpt exost. then renamed dir2, if exist dir1 is moved directory dir2

-rm: remove files and directories rm file1 file2: delete file1 and file2
+__rm__: remove files and directories
+ * rm file1 file2: delete file1 and file2

-mkdir: make a new directory
+__mkdir__: make a new directory

-help: show commands
+__help__: show commands

-exit: exit terminal
+__exit__: exit terminal